EricDelerue/cornermusic/README.md

-# Corner Job tech test
+# Simple Search & Play iTunes application

 *October 2018*

 ## Project Overview

-As required in the Test Frontend file, Corner Music is a Single Page Application (SPA) built using libraries like React, React Router for pages and navigation, and Redux for application state.
+Corner Music is a Single Page Application (SPA) built using libraries like React, React Router for pages and navigation, and Redux for application state.

 The application gets tracks data from a third party API (iTunes).
 Fetching data is managed through fetch API.